Steriva/steriva.github.io/_pages/research.md

 title: "Research"
 permalink: /research/
 author_profile: true
-header:
-  og_image: "research/ecdf.png"
 ---

-My academic research falls into three main areas: the development of Reduced Order Models for Multi-Physics systems, the integration of experimental data with mathematical models and the investigation of techniques able to reconstruct complex fields from the measure of other variables, easier to be detected.
+My academic research falls into three main areas: the development of Reduced Order Models (ROM) for multi-physics systems, the integration of experimental data with mathematical models and the investigation of techniques able to reconstruct complex fields from the measure of other variables, easier to be detected.

 <nbsp>